NgileahObservatory/Patched-497/README.md

 The code should generally be thought of as highly experimental.
 The only test systems available to the developer (me) are a circa 2007 12" LX90 LNT, and a similarly aged ETX 125.

+## ASCOM Telescope Interface.

+The ASCOM.LX90.Telescope driver exposes the <a href="http://www.ascom-standards.org/Help/Platform/html/T_ASCOM_DeviceInterface_ITelescopeV3.htm" target="browser">ASCOM ITelescopeV3 interface.</a>

+## Software Architecture.

+The driver is implemented as a GoF State Pattern.
+State transition diagrams are provided in the docs/ directory.

+In summary, there is a single thread managing a thread safe queue of tasks.
+The tasks are anything that talks to the mount.
+Tasks are queued and the queue is serviced.
+The GoF State pattern ensures that only tasks that are legal for the current state are performed.
+All other tasks are no-ops.

+The telescope axes are managed by independent states.
+When slewing to a location (Alt/Az or RA/Dec) the axes are set to a single "DualAxisSlewingState" subclass.
+For individual axis movements such as pulse guiding or moving the axis by an ASCOM.Telescope MoveAxis call, each axis has its own independent state.

+Correct combinations of states are enforced across axes.

+E.g.

+ 1. PrimaryAxis in TrackingState and SecondaryAxis in Tracking State.
+ 2. Either axis in TrackingState and the other axis in PulseGuiding...State.
+ 3. Either axis in TrackingState and the other axis in Move...SlewingState.
+ 4. Both axes in pulse guiding state.
+ 5. Both axes in Move...SlewingState.
+ 6. DualAxisSlewingState (SlewingToAltAzState or SlewingToCoordinatesState).